readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 11: The Rate and Mass of Surplus-Value ###

-1. The *mass of surplus-value* $S$ is given by $S = V· s/v$ where $s$ is the surplus-value supplied by a single worker per day, $v$ is the value of her labour-power and $V$ is the total expenditure on variable capital.
-Hence, as $m=s/v$ and $V$ determine the mass of surplus value, a drop in one can be compensated by an increase in the other.
+1. The *mass of surplus-value* $S$ is given by $S = V · s/v$ where $s$ is the surplus-value supplied by a single worker per day, $v$ is the value of her labour-power and $V$ is the total expenditure on variable capital.
+Hence, as
+   $m=s/v$ and $V$ determine the mass of surplus-value, a drop in one can be compensated by an increase in the other.
 However:

-2. The absolute length of the day - i.e. that it only has 24 hours - puts a limit on compensating a reduction of variable capital by an increased rate of surplus-value.
+2. The absolute length of the day — i.e. that it only has 24 hours — puts a limit on compensating a reduction of variable capital by an increased rate of surplus-value.

-3. the mass of surplus-value produced by different capitals - if the value of labour-power is given and the rate of exploitation constant - differs directly as their outlay in variable capital $V$.
+3. the mass of surplus-value produced by different capitals — if the value of labour-power is given and the rate of exploitation constant — differs directly as their outlay in variable capital $V$.

-This means that the amount of workers employed (resp. in society) constitutes a limit for $S$ for a given capital (resp. overall).
+This means that the amount of workers employed (resp. in society) represents a limit for surplus-value $S$ for a given capital (resp. overall).

 ## Part Four: The Production of Relative Surplus-Value ##